vess-dev/vess-dev.github.io/about.md

 title: About
 ---

-Hi.
+Hello there, my name is Vess.

-My name is Vess.
+This is a corner where I'll put my thoughts.

-This is a corner where I'll put thoughts.
+If you have some thoughts of your own,

-If you read them and have some thoughts of your own, feel free to shoot me an email at:
+Feel free to shoot me an email at:

 vess.contact@protonmail.com

-Cheers.
+May your path be blessed.